tj800x/Ollama-mcp/OLLAMA_MCP_CLINE.md

 ollama show <model_name> --template
 ```

 Look for template sections that reference `$.Think` or similar variables.
-For example, the `mannix/jan-nano:latest` model includes the following, indicating support:
+For example, the `mannix/jan-nano:latest` and `qwen3:0.6b` models include the following, indicating support:

 ```
 {{- if and $.IsThinkSet (eq $i $lastUserIdx) }}